 Decrease in the duration of SOM.
 Longer duration of SOM leads to a higher risk of the need for parenteral nutrition and lower quality of life.
 SOM patients experience difficulty or inability to drink and/or eat, and difficulty in swallowing often results in malnourishment and feeding tube intervention.
 The Phase 2 clinical trial data demonstrated a 15.5-day reduction (by 37.8%) in the duration of SOM for patients treated with Validive 100 μ g (41-day median duration with placebo, 34 days with the Validive 50 μ g group, and 25.5 days for the Validive 100 μ g group) in patients that developed SOM.
-Median duration across all patients, inclusive of both those that did and did not develop SOM, was 17 days in the placebo group and 0 days in each of the Validive 50 ug and 100 μ g groups.
+Median duration across all patients, inclusive of both those that did and did not develop SOM, was 17 days in the placebo group and 0 days in each of the Validive 50 μ g groups.
 Reduced duration of SOM has the capacity to result in lower risk of malnourishment and feeding tube intervention, and fewer treatment terminations/delays.

-While not designed by us, Onxeo's promising preclinical studies and Phase 2 clinical trial have informed the design and conduct of what we believe will be an effective Phase 2b/3 VOICE clinical trial.
+While not designed by us, Onxeo's promising preclinical studies and Phase 2 clinical trial have informed the design and conduct of what we believe will be an effective Phase 2b/3 (VOICE) clinical trial.

-In response to COVID-19 and its effects on clinical trials, in 2020, we adjusted our clinical development plan accordingly to fit what is feasible in the current environment.
-We simplified the design of the previously planned Phase 3 clinical trial for Validive for the prevention of CRT-induced se vere oral mucositis in patients with oropharyngeal cancer ("VOICE"), to a seamless Phase 2b/3 design.
+Given the COVID-19 pandemic and its effects on clinical trials, we have adjusted our clinical development plan accordingly to fit what is feasible in the current environment.
+We have simplified the design of the previously planned Phase 3 clinical trial for Validive for the prevention of CRT-induced se vere oral mucositis in patients with oropharyngeal cancer ("VOICE"), to a seamless Phase 2b/3 design.
 This design is based on a binary primary endpoint, incidence of SOM, and minimizes touch points with the clinical trial sites and patients.
 Validive is a once daily self-administered mucoadhesive tablet which can be taken in the patient's home setting.
-The VOICE trial (NCT04648020) is a randomized, placebo-controlled and double blinded global clinical trial with trial sites in the U.S., Spain, France, Germany and Poland.
-In 2022, we completed enrollment of the Phase 2b portion of the VOICE trial and commenced enrollment in the Phase 3 portion.
-As of March 10, 2023, we have 81 clinical sites activated and enrolling patients in the U.S. and Europe.
+The VOICE trial (NCT04648020) is randomized, placebo-controlled and double blinded and allows a sample size adjustment for the Phase 3 portion of the trial if supported by the interior analysis at the end of Phase 2b, anticipated to be mid-2022.
+Based on findings extracted from public reporting of recently completed SOM trials, we are presently evaluating potential enhancements to and exact timing of the interim analysis.
+As of March 11, 2022, the VOICE trial had 44 active clinical trial sites in the U.S. and Europe and continues to open additional sites globally.
+The entire trial has been designed to enroll up to 260 evaluable patients.
+This modification in design allowed us to activate and commence dosing the VOICE trial in early 2021 without requiring near-term financing.